List of Weeds characters: Dana Wilson

-Dana Wilson (Judith Hoag, 6x12) is Doug's unseen wife during seasons one and two.
+Dana Wilson (Judith Hoag, Season 6 Episode 12) is Doug's unseen wife during the early seasons.
 Dana and Doug were high school sweethearts who were married for 25 years.
 They are depicted as generally having a good fit.
 They had a lot of sex early in their marriage; however, Dana later refuses to have sex with Doug because she "has a short cervix and may be a lesbian."
 The lack of sex creates a significant amount of resentment on Doug's part.
 During a fight with Dean, Doug divulges that he had to coax and trick Dana into having their children.
 After Dean informs Dana of Doug's affair with Celia, Dana ends their marriage.

 After divorcing Doug, she marries Wilfred (Beau Billingslea), a highly accomplished African-American man who designs symphony halls for a living.
 They establish a new household in Regrestic, CA, which replaced the burned-down town of Agrestic/Majestic.
 She has returned to being a housewife.
 Wilfred owns a boat, the Ms. Daisy, which he and Dana sail on from time to time.
 While living in New York City, Doug stalks Dana online and stores pictures of her in a folder titled, "My Bitch Ex-wife."

 In the series finale, Doug states that he has made amends with Dana and has paid alimony for the divorce.

 Wilson children

 Josh Wilson (Justin Chatwin, minor character in season 1 and 8) is Doug's oldest child and only son.
 He sells pot to small children against Nancy's orders.
 When she learns that Josh has sex with other men, Nancy threatens to tell Doug about Josh's sexual orientation if Josh continues to deal against her orders.
 In the series finale, Doug has him kidnapped from his Brooklyn apartment in order to reconnect and make up after having thrown him out.
 It is revealed that Josh is now a lawyer, having married a painter, Alan Spiller (Jake Sandvig).

+Julie (Marielle Carrera, Season 1 Episode 6) was a participant in Shane's terrorist video from season one.

-Jesse (Ava Acres, 6x12) is reunited with Doug at the end of season six, but she does not recognize him.
-Julie (Marielle Carrera, 1x06) is seen in season one; she was a participant in Shane's terrorist video.
+Jesse (Ava Acres, Season 6 Episode 12) is reunited with Doug at the end of season six, but she does not recognize him.

 Jennifer has not been seen on screen.